radykal-com/hu-devops-test/README.md

 - deploy_environment: the name of the previously created configuration file without extension

 ### Limitations
+It is required to have a default VPC in order to deploy this playbook.
-Only working in the following AWS regions (to allow more regions the corresponding AMI ids should be added to `roles/aws.provisioning/defaults/main.yml):
+Only working in the following AWS regions (to allow more regions the corresponding AMI ids should be added to `roles/aws.provisioning/defaults/main.yml`):
   - eu-west-1 (default)
   - eu-west-2
   - eu-west-3